MicrosoftDocs/visualstudio-docs/docs/install/visual-studio-on-arm-devices.md

 ::: moniker range="vs-2022"

-[Visual Studio 2022 version 17.4 is now available as a native Arm64 application](https://aka.ms/vs/arm64) on Windows 11 Arm64, and is the first version of Visual Studio that natively supports building and debugging Arm64 apps on Arm-based processors.
+[Visual Studio 2022 version 17.4 is now available as a native Arm64 application](https://aka.ms/vs/arm64) on Windows 11 Arm64.
+It's the first version of Visual Studio that natively supports building and debugging Arm64 apps on Arm-based processors.
 With Visual Studio 2022 version 17.4 and later, Visual Studio eliminates the dependence on x64 emulation [for most developer workloads](#supported-workloads).

 ## Get started with Arm64 Visual Studio